 Method #4: Zone Picking

-Zone picking differs greatly from each method already mentioned thus far, as it relies on the roles of employees in different parts of a warehouse.
-Essentially, employees in Zone A will be responsible for packing any products for an order found in their zone, and Zone B employees will be responsible for doing the same in their portion of the warehouse.
-Zone picking closely mimics the traditional assembly line model, making it extremely effective in many cases.
+Zone picking differs significantly from each method mentioned thus far, as it relies on employees’ roles in different warehouse parts.
+Essentially, employees in Zone A will be responsible for packing any products for an order found in their zone, and Zone B employees will be accountable for doing the same in their portion of the warehouse.
+Zone picking closely mimics the traditional assembly line model, making it highly effective in many cases.

 Much like the assembly line, zone picking works to maximize efficiency.
 It’s not an excellent choice for small operations, but it’s one of the best options for large companies with large warehouses and many orders.